Banganga Tank at Walkeshwar

 Sabha mandap inside the Rameshwar Temple

-The sabha mandap inside Rameshwar Temple has retained the wooden ceiling and timber pillars.
+The sabha mandapa inside Rameshwar Temple has retained the wooden ceiling and timber pillars.
 In 1934, a local merchant, Lallubhai Tribhuvandas, gifted the marble floor in memory of his wife.
-Rameshwar Temple was renovated in 2005 by the Indian Heritage Society Mumbai, with funds donated by Narotam Sekhsaria Foundation.
+The Indian Heritage Society Mumbai renovated the Rameshwar Temple in 2005, using funds donated by the Narotam Sekhsaria Foundation.

 Entrance of the Lakshmi Narayan temple

-The Lakshmi Narayan temple was built in the 1890s by Mathuradas Damodardas Jhaveri, in memory of his late wife, Kesarbai.
-The Jhaveris are jewelers and they historically migrated to Mumbai from Gujarat, hence elements of Gujarati architecture are reflected in the sitting platform (otla), the use of Gujarati language, and the use of decorative torana over the door.
+Mathuradas Damodardas Jhaveri built the Lakshmi Narayan temple in the 1890s as a memorial to his late wife, Kesarbai.
+The Jhaveris are jewellers, and they historically migrated to Mumbai from Gujarat; hence, elements of Gujarati architecture are reflected in the sitting platform (otla), the use of Gujarati language, and the use of decorative torana over the door.

 Relics from the original Walkeshwar Temple

-This heavily eroded panel is placed on the steps leading down to Banganga Tank.
-These stone panels are believed to have been part of from the old Walkeshwar Temple built by the Shilahara rulers.
-After the temple was demolished by the Portuguese, many of the broken pieces were salvaged and now lay scattered around the tank.
-The British took some of the better-preserved carvings to England and are now displayed at the India House Museum at South Kensington.
+The heavily eroded panel sits on the steps leading down to Banganga Tank.
+The Shilahara rulers built the old Walkeshwar Temple, which is believed to have included these stone panels.
+The Portuguese demolished the temple.
+Many of the broken pieces now litter the tank.
+The British brought some of the better-preserved carvings to England, where they are currently on display at the India House Museum in South Kensington.

 Vermillion-coated memorial stones

 The north end of Banganga Tank has a collection of stone relics.
 They commonly depict a horse and rider, its features hidden under a thick layer of vermillion smeared by worshippers.
-What the stones represent or where they were sourced from remains unknown, though it is likely they are memorials erected for warriors who died in battle.
+It is unknown what the stones represent or where they were sourced from, but it is likely they are memorials erected for warriors who died in battle.

 Lingam inside the Garbagriha at Walkeshwar Temple

-The lingam worshipped in the garbagriha of Walkeshwar Temple is said to be swayambhu (self-manifested).
-The lingam has a brass kavach (armor) and is protected within the coil of a brass Naga (serpent).
-It is believed that this lingam was brought from Varanasi by Lakshman, hence Walkeshwar is also referred to as Lakshmaneswar.
+The lingam worshipped in Walkeshwar Temple's garbagriha is said to be swayambhu (self-manifested).
+The lingam has a brass kavach (armour) and is protected within the coil of a brass Naga (serpent).
+It is believed that this lingam was brought from Varanasi by Lakshman; hence, Walkeshwar is also referred to as Lakshmaneswar.

-In front of Walkeshwar Temple is the Onkareshwar Mahadeo Temple, commissioned by Mathuradas Dwarkadas.
-This temple has a squat deepstambha adjoining it.
+The Onkareshwar Mahadeo Temple, commissioned by Mathuradas Dwarkadas.
+This temple is flanked by a squat deepstambha.
 The temple is dedicated to Lord Shiva, represented by a stone lingam that is fabled to be swayambhu (self-manifesting).
 Next to the temple stands an old banyan tree.

 Torana (entrance) at the Mahalaxmi Temple

-The Mahalaxmi Temple, marked by its framed torana (marble arch), is the newest temple in the precinct of Banganga Tank.
-It was built on the site of a shrine at the base of a peepal tree located in the northeast corner of the tank.
-It was built in 1973, by members of the Shrimali Brahmin community from Rajasthan.
-The temple has been refurbished in 2021.
+The Mahalaxmi Temple, known for its framed torana (marble arch), is the newest temple in the Banganga Tank precinct.
+The shrine at the base of a peepal tree in the northeast corner of the tank served as the foundation for its construction.
+Members of the Shrimali Brahmin community from Rajasthan built it in 1973.
+In 2021, they refurbished the temple.

 Built in 1781, during the period of Peshwa rule in the Deccan, the Vyankatesh Balaji Temple is a typical Peshwa-style temple, with its arched nagarkhana gateway, Mangalore tiled roofing, and a high domed roof.
-Inside, there is a courtyard and dharamshala, still occupied by the family of the pujaris who maintain the temple.
-The layout of the site is asymmetric, and the gateway is placed off-center due to this peculiar arrangement.
+The pujaris family, who maintain the temple, still occupy the courtyard and dharamshala inside.
+The site's asymmetric layout places the gateway off-centre.

 Naubatkhana and deepsthambh at the Vyankatesh Balaji Temple

-Diverse architectural elements are incorporated within a compact forecourt at the Vyankatesh Balaji Temple.
+The Vyankatesh Balaji Temple incorporates diverse architectural elements within a compact forecourt.
 The entrance gate doubles as a naubatkhana (drum house); a flight of steps leads to a platform where musicians played the nagara and shehnai.
 Next to the gateway are shrines dedicated to Garuda and Ganesha, separated by a deepastambha.

 Sabhamandapa at the Vyankatesh Balaji Temple

-The sabha mandap at Vyankatesh Balaji temple has sophisticated woodwork and pradakshina corridor around the garbagriha.
+The sabha mandap at Vyankatesh Balaji temple has sophisticated woodwork and a Pradakshina corridor around the garbagriha.
 The use of timber columns and arched panels reflects architecture from the Peshwa period.
-The present temple was constructed in 1781 by a devotee named Diveshankar, on the site of an older Koli temple.
+A devotee named Diveshankar constructed the present temple in 1781 on the site of an older Koli temple.

 Garbagriha at the Vyankatesh Balaji Temple

 Entrance to the garbagriha at Vyankatesh Balaji Temple.
 The doorway has niches on either side.
 On the left is Lord Hanuman, wearing a crown, armed with a bow and arrow, and praying with folded hands.
-On the right is Lord Ganesha, also wearing a crown.
-Both idols, and that of Lord Balaji in the garbagriha, are made of marble quarried from Rajasthan.
+On the right is Lord Ganesha, who is also wearing a crown.
+Both idols, as well as the garbagriha of Lord Balaji, are made of marble quarried in Rajasthan.

-Jagannath Mahadev Temple was founded around 1858 by a Bombay merchant, Lakshmidas Jagjivandas.
-The temple is noted for its mix of elements of past and present, such as the use of asbestos shade over the sabha mandap, intricately carved wooden brackets, and the use of bathroom tiles in the garbagriha replicating the artwork of Raja Ravi Varma.
-The inner sanctum houses a stone lingam and is mounted with a Nagara-style shikhara.
+Lakshmidas Jagjivandas, a Bombay merchant, founded the Jagannath Mahadev Temple around 1858.
+The temple is known for its mix of past and present elements, such as the use of asbestos shade over the sabha mandap, intricately carved wooden brackets, and bathroom tiles in the garbagriha replicating Raja Ravi Varma's artwork.
+A Nagara-style shikhara mounts the stone lingam in the inner sanctum.

 Nandi shrine at Jagannath Mahadev Temple

 Jagannath Mahadev Temple features a turtle in front of Nandi, both facing the garbagriha.
-Various theories explain this arrangement seen at all Shiva temples at Walkeshwar.
-It is believed because a turtle can retract within its shell, it symbolizes withdrawal from the material world (moh-maya) and entering a state of samadhi (meditative consciousness).
+This arrangement is seen at all Shiva temples in Walkeshwar, according to various theories.
+It is believed that a turtle can retract within its shell, symbolising withdrawal from the material world (moh-maya) and entering a state of samadhi (meditative consciousness).

-Rama Mandir was originally built by an ascetic, Ramdas Bawa.
-In 1918, it was reconstructed by a Khatri merchant, Bhawanai Mohanji, and a shikara was added over the garbagriha.
-Marble idols of Lord Ram, Lakshman, and Sita from the original temple are enshrined in the garbagriha.
-The pujari family who maintains the temple, live at the rear.
+An ascetic named Ramdas Bawa originally built Rama Mandir.
+Bhawanai Mohanji, a Khatri merchant, reconstructed Rama Mandir in 1918 and added a shikara over the garbagriha.
+The garbagriha enshrines marble idols of Lord Ram, Lakshman, and Sita from the original temple.
+The Pujari family, which maintains the temple, lives at the rear.

-The site of Parashuram Temple was once a garden owned by a lady, Hariganga Ranchhoddas Bhansali.
-She donated the land in February 1965 and the Parashuram Temple was built in that space overlooking the western steps of Banganga Tank.
+A lady named Hariganga Ranchhoddas Bhansali once owned a garden at Parashuram Temple.
+In February 1965, Hariganga Ranchhoddas Bhansali donated the land, paving the way for the construction of the Parashuram Temple, which now stands overlooking the western steps of Banganga Tank.
 Parashuram is an avatar of Lord Vishnu.
 The Skanda Purana mentions how Parashuram threw his parashu (battle axe) into the sea to reclaim the narrow strip of land along the Konkan coast, starting from Maharashtra all the way to Kerala, which is also known as Parashuram-kshetra.

-A little away from Banganga Tank, on Dr. Bhagwanlal Indrajit Marg, is the local Dhobi Ghat.
-Dhobis wash the clothes manually using water from a deep well.
-Laundry is dried in the sea breeze and hung on cable lines without using clips, instead they are twined between cables.
+The local Dhobi Ghat is a little further away from Banganga Tank on Dr. Bhagwanlal Indrajit Marg.
+Dhobis wash their clothes manually, using water from a deep well.
+Dhobis dry their laundry in the sea breeze and hang it on cable lines without using clips, instead twining it between cables.

 Bust of Shri Jagannath Shankarseth at Banganga cremation ground